HarryPaniccc/DnD/Session Notes/Vanguard/Session 91.5 - Hammer to Anvil (Online).md

 ## Minigame:
 Alchemy check to get the mercury: DC 18
-Strength check to force the shard into the ingot: DC 40 - Spell levels forced into the ingot.
+Strength check to force the shard into the ingot: DC 40 - Twice spell levels forced into the ingot.
 Can reattempt Constitution check to forge the blade into the correct shape: DC 22.
 Can reattempt.

 ## Cost
 - Mercury imbued with vamp blood, alchemically transmuted to solid